Affluence in the United States: Income distribution over time

 According to the Congressional Budget Office, between 1979 and 2007 incomes of the top 1% of Americans grew by an average of 275%.
 During the same time period, the 60% of Americans in the middle of the income scale saw their income rise by 40%.
 From 1992 to 2007 the top 400 income earners in the U.S. saw their income increase 392% and their average tax rate reduced by 37%.
 In 2009, the average income of the top 1% was $960,000 with a minimum income of $343,927.

 During the economic expansion between 2002 and 2007, the income of the top 1% grew 10 times faster than the income of the bottom 90%.
 In this period 66% of total income gains went to the 1%, who in 2007 had a larger share of total income than at any time since 1928.
 According to PolitiFact and others, the top 400 wealthiest Americans "have more wealth than half of all Americans combined."
 Inherited wealth may help explain why many Americans who have become rich may have had a "substantial head start".
 In September 2012, according to the Institute for Policy Studies, "over 60 percent" of the Forbes richest 400 Americans "grew up in substantial privilege".

 If a family has a positive net worth then it has more wealth than the combined net worth of over 30.6 million American families.
 This is because the bottom 25% of American families have a negative combined net worth.

 Complications in interpreting income statistics

-Interpreting these income statistics is complicated by several factors: membership in the top 1% changes from year to year, the IRS made large changes in the definition of adjusted gross income in 1987, and numbers for particular income ranges may be distorted by outliers (in the top segment) and failure to include transfer payments (in the lower segments).